sanamjena/Coupon-Application/Final Project/Readme.md

 2. npm run seed
 3. npm start

-Thats it! visit https://localhost:3000 and the application is up and running!
+That's it, it's as simple as that! visit https://localhost:3000 and the application is up and running!